quang-n-h/MIPS-pipeline-processor/README.md

 transitions to full pipelined execution, which keeps the instruction flow correct during startup while still running the test programs at full speed afterward.

-## How the code is organized
+## Framework

 ![Pipelined MIPS datapath with hazard detection and forwarding](docs/pipeline_datapath.png)

-*Five stages (IF, ID, EXE, MEM, WB) separated by the IF/ID, ID/EXE, EXE/MEM, and MEM/WB pipeline registers.
+*5 stages (IF, ID, EXE, MEM, WB) separated by the IF/ID, ID/EXE, EXE/MEM, and MEM/WB pipeline registers.
 Control signals are decoded once in ID and carried forward in the EX/MEM/WB bundle, each part being used at the stage it belongs to.
 The forwarding unit routes results from EXE/MEM and MEM/WB back to the ALU inputs,